Senior Content Strategist & Writer

 As a mother of two who helped her children navigate, back to back, through the college search and application process, she gained first-hand insight into the types of higher ed messaging that engages, nurtures – and sometimes frustrates – both students and parents during an exciting and often stressful time in their lives.
 She applies that experience to the content she produces at VisionPoint.

-Maria graduated from New York University with a double major in English and Journalism and later went on to complete certificate programs in French language and literature at the Sorbonne and the Paris Chamber of Commerce.
+Maria graduated from New York University with a double major in English and Journalism and later went on to complete certificate programs in French Language and Literature at the Sorbonne and the Paris Chamber of Commerce.

 Ironically, for a woman born in Cuba who has an intense fear of heights, Maria loves escaping to the North Carolina mountains as often as possible.
 When she’s not deep in the woods, she has a nose in a book, a needle in an art quilt, or she’s re-watching her favorite version of Pride and Prejudice for the umpteenth time.
-Once a English major, always an English major.
+Once an English major, always an English major.